 “Pro Merchants who sell on Amazon.com must provide proof of Commercial General Liability insurance.
 This insurance, obtained at the merchant’s expense, covers up to $1,000,000 per occurrence and must include products, bodily or personal injury, property damage, and other requirements as stated in the Amazon Services Business Solutions Agreement.
 The insurance must indicate that Amazon.com and its affiliates are added as additional insured.”

+So it is clear, there is an amazon insurance requirement.
 I was not aware of this requirement until recently, but upon finding out about it, I quickly obtained the insurance to comply with the rule.

 It is important to treat selling on amazon as you would treat any other business, and having the necessary insurance is part of the deal.
 The key component of this insurance is product liability insurance.
 If for some reason you sell a product that ends up causing physical harm to a person and they are looking to sue someone, it is possible they will come after you.
 They would likely come after amazon, the manufacturer, and you to see where they have the best chance of winning their lawsuit.
 I don’t have any example lawsuits, but I would bet that at some point there has been an attempted lawsuit against an amazon seller for a product the seller sold on amazon.